openconfig/featureprofiles/tools/ci-trigger/README.md

 #### Robot User Configuration

 Create a [fine-grained personal access token](https://github.com/settings/tokens?type=beta) on the GitHub bot account.
 Set the Resource owner to "openconfig" and select the "featureprofiles" repository.
 The user needs Read and Write access to "Pull Requests".
-It also needs Read-Only access to orgainzation "Members".
+It also needs Read-Only access to organization "Members".
 The access token generated will be used in Cloud Secrets as the API Secret.

 ### Google Cloud